Haraj-backend/hex-monscape/README.md

 In this repo you will learn the concept of [Hexagonal Architecture](./docs/hex_arch.md) and its implementation through simple server-client game called `Hex Monscape`.

-In the game you will play as a 10 years old monster hunter that dreams to become the very best.
-In order to reach that, you need to make journey together with your monster partner to seek 3 strong wild monsters and defeat them. 💥💪🏻
+In the game you will play as a `10 years` old monster hunter that dreams to become the very best.
+In order to reach that, you need to make journey together with your monster partner to seek `3` strong wild monsters and kick them in the butt. 💥💪🏻

 We are applying the concept of [Hexagonal Architecture](./docs/hex_arch.md) to implement the game server while coding it using [Golang](https://go.dev/).
 For the web client, we implemented it using [Vue 3](https://vuejs.org/).

-To see the API details for this game, please refer to [this doc](./docs/http_api.md).
+To see the API specification for this game, please see to [this doc](./docs/http_api.md).

 > **Note:**
 >